warmana/cloudant-docs-fork/source/includes/api/_cloudant_query.md

 The fields returned are specified as an array.

-<aside>Only the specified filter fields are included, in the response.
+Only the specified filter fields are included, in the response.
-There is no automatic inclusion of the `_id` or other metadata fields when a field list is included.</aside>
+There is no automatic inclusion of the `_id` or other metadata fields when a field list is included.

 > Example of selective retrieval of fields from matching documents: